Kim Chaewon: 2022–present: Debut with Le Sserafim

 On March 14, 2022, Source Music announced that Kim, alongside former Iz*One member, Sakura Miyawaki, signed exclusive contracts with the company, and was confirmed to debut in their new girl group Le Sserafim.
 Kim was revealed as the group's fourth member and leader on April 7.
-Kim made her debut as a member of Le Sserafim on May 2, 2022, with their extended play, Fearless.
+Kim made her debut as a member of Le Sserafim on May 2, with their extended play, Fearless.

 On April 4, 2024, it was announced that Kim would be featured on the track "Spruce", from Tori Kelly's fifth studio album Tori.
 On July 10, 2025, Kim Chaewon was featured alongside Tomorrow X Together member Taehyun on JVKE's single "Butterflies".
+On May 19, 2026, Source Music announced that Kim would take a rest from group activities following the advice of medical professionals treating her for neck pain.

 Endorsements

 On August 27, 2024, the jewelry brand Swarovski announced that Kim would serve as an ambassador for the company in South Korea, marking her first solo ambassadorship with a luxury fashion brand.
+In February 2026, Kim was featured in an advertising campaign for the PlayStation 5 that ran across Southeast Asia during Lunar New Year.